Alanna Nash

-Alanna Nash (born 1950) is an American journalist and biographer.
+Alanna Kay Nash (born August 16, 1950) is an American journalist and biographer.

-Born in Louisville, Kentucky in 1950, Nash holds a master's degree from the Columbia University Graduate School of Journalism and is the author of several acclaimed books.
+Born in Louisville, Kentucky, Nash holds a master's degree from the Columbia University Graduate School of Journalism and is the author of several acclaimed books.
 She is a 1972 graduate of Stephens College.
 A feature writer for The New York Times, Stereo Review, Entertainment Weekly, and USA Weekend, she was named the Society of Professional Journalists' National Member of the Year in 1994.
 In 1977, Nash's job afforded her the opportunity to become one of the journalists to view the remains of Elvis Presley.
 In her dust jacket biography for her book Baby, Let's Play House, she was described as "the first journalist to see Elvis Presley in his casket".

 Dolly Parton

 Nash's much-reprinted 1978 biography of Dolly Parton included material gathered from a long interview with its subject, that took place over the course of several days.
 The biography, Dolly, was published just as Parton reached mainstream appeal outside of the country music world, via her now-famous pop-music crossover.
 Nash has closely followed Parton's career since, having also written numerous magazine articles about her and reviewing a number of Parton's albums.